c-cppx/DFTDataFrame/README.md

 YourCalculationsFrame = create_frame(root, calc_file='final.traj', flag_file='final.traj')

 ```
 YourCalculationsFrame is now a pandas DataFrame object.
-For getting some inspiration what you can do with it and what the other functions in Tools can do check the attached Jupyter Notebooks.
+Many functions for reading e.g:
+- Frequencies, Bader charges from ACF.dat are provided in the Tools file.
+Example of how to use them are shsown in the the attached Jupyter Notebooks Adsorbates.
+- Inputparameter checks for consistency among the calculations for Kpoints and others are described in InputParameters.ipynb

+In the Inputp.
 I recommend to watch some of [Matt Harrisons tutorials](https://www.youtube.com/results?search_query=matt+harrison+effective+pandas) tutorials about Pandas or read his book ["Effective Pandas"](https://store.metasnake.com/effective-pandas-book).

 ## Contributing